django-getpaid/django-getpaid/docs/index.rst

 * `Sunscrapers <https://sunscrapers.com/>`_

 You are welcome to contribute to this project via `github <http://github.com>`_ fork & pull request.

-We would like to provide a catalog of plugins for `django-getpaid` - if you create a plugin please let us know.

 Indices and tables